 Singapore has seen tremendous growth in the development and promotion of the arts in the last decade.
-With the development of arts infrastructures such as performing arts centres, museums and galleries; formation of arts agencies and presentation of major international art fairs, festivals, concerts and musicals have resulted in a growing demand for arts managers specialised in such areas as arts law, marketing, artist management, a growing defination of all miniagers specialised in such areas as and law, marketing, and management, events management where management.
+With the development of arts infrastructures such as performing arts centres, museums and galleries; formation of arts agencies and presentation of major international art fairs, festivals, concerts and musicals have resulted in a growing demand for arts managers specialised in such areas as arts law, marketing, artist management, when we are the second second a growing defination of alls inlangers specialised in such areas as and law, marketing, artist management, events management and venue management.
 The Arts Management degree at LASALLE is a response to this demand.
 The programme is in the forefront of providing trained personnel to help artists, arts agencies and policy makers position Singapore as a Global City for the Arts.
 The programme is also unique to Singapore in providing arts management training across the visual and performing arts.